 Are K-Cups Recyclable?

 One of the biggest disadvantages of traditional K-Cups is that their all-in-one design makes them difficult to recycle.
 Unless consumers separate and recycle each material individually, the cups typically end up in landfills.
 Because the plastic is not biodegradable, the cups will not break down naturally, and will stay in the ecosystem forever.
 Some companies use a specific bio-plastic, but this needs to be separated before recycling.

 Are Coffee Pods Recyclable?

-Soft coffee pods, on the other hand, are fully recyclable and even compostable.
+Soft coffee pods, on the other hand, are compostable.
 This means that the pods not only break down naturally, but also provide the surrounding soil with nutrients in the process.
 There are no plastic cups to throw away, or components to separate.
-In fact, there are several creative ways to dispose of your recyclable coffee pods and benefit the environment, such as tilling them into your garden or adding them to your compost bin
+In fact, there are several creative ways to dispose of your coffee pods and benefit the environment, such as tilling them into your garden or adding them to your compost bin.

 At Newco, we’re helping our customers succeed–one cup at a time.
 For more than 40 years, we’ve pioneered brewing systems for coffee and tea that combine the latest technology and sleek styles.
 View our complete line of brewing equipment and accessories, or contact one of our representatives to learn how professionally crafted beverages will change your business for the better.